oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   $SAMPLEDIR/build.sh
   ```

-If you intend to use a remote docker registry, you will need to tag and push the image to the remote docker registry:
+If you intend to use a remote docker registry, you need to tag and push the image to the remote docker registry:

 1. Tag the image for the remote docker registry, e.g.: